 We hope you will find relief in knowing that you are not alone and do not have to pioneer your own path, when so many have gone before and have shared their learning.

-Scroll down to learn more about the programs and services we offer at the Alzheimer Society of Perth County.
+Scroll down to learn more about the programs and services we offer at the Alzheimer Society Huron Perth.

 View and download this brochure to learn about the programs and services we offer, as well as other useful information about dementia and our Society.